justingoncalves34/Cybersecurity_Journey/index.md

 In this portfolio, you will find several projects that highlight my skills and practical experience.
 Here are three of my most recent projects:

+### Virtual Security Operations Center (SOC) Project (October 2024)
+- Established a cloud-based SOC using Microsoft Azure, focusing on real-time monitoring and incident response over the course of a month, monitoring over **7.6 million events** and generating nearly **6,000 alerts**.
+- Configured Microsoft Sentinel for real-time analysis and monitoring, setting up data connectors and custom alert rules while engaging with real-time security incidents to document responses and insights gained from the logs.

 ### Telstra Cybersecurity Program (September 2024)
 - Served as an **Analyst and Security Engineer** in the **Telstra Security Operations Center (SOC)**, leading efforts to respond to malware attacks and implementing a custom Python script for a firewall rule to block malicious traffic.
 - Analyzed **firewall logs** to detect malicious patterns and conducted postmortem analysis for root cause identification, improving overall system hardening.